 Vehicles purchases are some of the largest sales commonly made in Arizona, which means that they can lead to a hefty sales tax bill.
 This page covers the most important aspects of Arizona's sales tax with respects to vehicle purchases.
 For vehicles that are being rented or leased, see see taxation of leases and rentals.

 Arizona collects a 6.6% state sales tax rate on the purchase of all vehicles.
 However, the total tax may be higher, depending on the county and city the vehicle is purchased in.
 County tax can be as high as 0.7% and city tax can be up to 2.5%.
-The maximum tax that you may have to legally pay is 975 dollars.

 In addition to taxes, car purchases in Arizona may be subject to other fees like registration, title, and plate fees.
 You can find these fees further down on the page.

 Do Arizona vehicle taxes apply to trade-ins and rebates?

 Many dealerships allow you to trade-in your old car in exchange for a credit applied to the price of a new vehicle.
 For example, you could trade-in your old car and receive a $5,000 credit against the price of a $10,000 new vehicle, making your out-of-pocket cost only $5,000.

 In Arizona, the taxable price of your new vehicle will be considered to be $5,000, as the value of your trade-in is not subject to sales tax.
 This means that you save the sales taxes you would otherwise have paid on the $5,000 value of your trade-in.

 How are rebates and dealer incentives taxed?

 Many dealers offer cash incentives or manufacturer rebates on the sticker price of a vehicle in order to encourage sales.
 For example, a $1,000 cash rebate may be offered on a $10,000 car, meaning that the out of pocket cost to the buyer is $9,000.